oguzalb/Fayton/README.md

 Things that -barely- work can be seen inside test_interpret.c

-Needs glibc-dev and readline library installed
+Needs glib-dev and readline library installed

 make all and everything is compiled